Paisseon/paisseon/README.md

 Those are the two places where I actually see messages.
 GitHub issues don't give me notifications so I don't see/respond usually.
 Please understand that due to work, college, and possible timezone differences I may respond at weird times or after a long delay (usually less than 48 hours).

 ### Future Tweaks and Updates
-- \[Carmilla] A video wallpaper tweak that I tried and very much failed to write in Swift.
+- \[Carmilla] Animated wallpaper tweak that I tried and very much failed to write in Swift.
 Will be written in Objective-C.
+- \[CrackMe] Somewhat realistic tweak crackme for beginners including four different layers with multiple solutions
 - \[CyDown++ 7.1.6] Renaming 7.1.5 for those who didn't hear that I release it too early by accident.
 This will be what 7.1.5 was supposed to be.
-Includes my own AES256 encryption library too :)
-- \[LunarTime] Show the lunar phase next to the time label in status bar
-- \[Vivy 1.3] Add option to choose battery fill colours
+- \[Satella 2.6] Add option to use SatellaObserver (theoretically higher success rate + fix double purchase bug)
-- \[Vivy 1.4?]
-Add option to have a second overlay image that is not modfied by battery level
+- \[Vivy 1.4] Add option to have a second overlay image that is not modfied by battery level
 - \[WithholdingCalculator] Speculative calculator tweak whenever more important things are done

 ### Badges are pretty